nextgraph-org/nextgraph-rs/sdk/js/lib-wasm/DEV.md

 // then open that app in your browser
 ```

-every time you modify the SDK, re-run (at the root of momo-repo) :
+every time you modify the SDK, re-run (at the root of mono-repo) :

 ```
-cargo run-script libwasmdev
+cargo run-script libwasmdev3
-// or in the sdk/js/lib-wasm folder run cargo run-script appdev
+// or in the sdk/js/lib-wasm folder run cargo run-script appdev3
 ```

 ## Production build